Learn how to apply for or renew a disability parking permit including vehicle placards, plates, decals, and tabs.

 Submit your application

 If you're applying for license plates, include a copy of the vehicle's current registration.

 How and how often you must renew depends on the type of permit you have.

-Permanent disability placards for individuals
+Permanent disability placards for individuals and dependents

 Disabled vehicle plates and tabs for individuals

 You must renew vehicle plates and tabs every year.

 You must renew placards every 5 years Visit a vehicle licensing office and bring a completed Disabled Parking Application for Organizations and a copy of your current business license.